Dr. Tsangyao Chen attended National Taipei Teachers College in Taipei, Taiwan and pursued a Master of

 the areas of training and capacity building.
 Dr. Chen implemented the Train-The-Trainer model for the

 training of more than one hundred teachers and founded the monthly newsletter Educational Reform before

-his doctorate in Instructional Technology.
+going back to Athens, Ohio to complete his doctorate in Instructional Technology.

-In 2016, Dr. Chen came to Florida State University on a research leave and stayed for his second
+In 2016, Dr. Chen came to Florida State University (FSU) on a research leave and stayed for his second

 doctorate in Information Science with a focus on how cognitive and social biases affect online health

-as a researcher in the School of Information of Florida State University and contributing to the
+Intelligence.
+Dr. Chen currently serves as a researcher in the School of Information at Florida State

 University and contributing to the University's Health Data Science Initiative in the area of research